Lone Pine Tree wall Rock Climbing

 This is on your right as you hike up the road, in the area of three classic walls, including the Pink Face and the Gray Face (aka Ironing Board).
 The Lone Pine Tree wall is accessed from the trail that cuts up and right across the hillside to access the Pink Face and Gray Face.
 The Lone Pine Tree is just above the road and people usually set up on that trail at the base of a chimney, with the steep, sheer face of the Lone Pine Tree starting 30 feet above from a ledge.

-Browse More Classics in Lone Pine Tree wall
+Browse More Rock Climbing Classics in Lone Pine Tree wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lone Pine Tree wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lone Pine Tree wall:

 Featured Route For Lone Pine Tree wall